No Homecoming for Boko Haram Victims—One Woman’s Story of Scorn, Sorrow and Saving Faith

 “Rebekah has become my joy and laughter amid sadness.”

-Open Doors continues to reach out to and serve Boko Haram survivors like Esther, but the need is still great as violence and kidnappings continue.
+Open Doors continues to reach out to and serve an extremist group that is located primarily in Northern Nigeria survivors like Esther, but the need is still great as violence and kidnappings continue.
 Please pray with us for Esther and our brothers and sisters in West Africa where the insurgency continues.